How do I feel right now?

 My personal favorite Censor remark is “If you haven’t done it by now, you never will”.

 The Censor is lying to us because it is part of our logical brain.
 It thinks in a straight line.
-In reality, its negative opinions are not true.
+But in reality, its negative opinions are not true.

 The morning pages help us avoid The Censor and connect with our emotional intuitive artist brain.